 I couldn’t let anyone know, because of the shame (I wasn’t normal) and I was afraid of losing my FAA Class 2 physical which meant losing my job as a controller.
 I often experienced flashbacks sometimes almost daily from this accident until 1984 when I attended a therapy workshop in Houston.

 Of the three air traffic controllers that witnessed this crash, I am the only one that has lived past age fifty-seven.
-I am currently seventy-seven.
+I am currently seventy-eight.
 The other two lost their medical certificates, were medically retired, and were medicated until their untimely deaths in their fifties.

 If I hadn’t attended that workshop in Houston over 39 years ago, I am pretty sure I wouldn’t be working with others that have experienced trauma or writing about this today.

 I have used this procedure in person and over the telephone/Zoom with hundreds of people over the past thirty-nine years.
 I have never had an unsuccessful client session with a client experiencing PTSD flashbacks.

 Depending on the issue, talk therapy can be great and all that is needed to help someone.
 However, there may be an event and/or belief that continues to feel “stuck” no matter how many times you’ve processed it with someone.
 This is where effective trauma therapies like those posted on this blog should be used.
 People can really heal their traumatic memories.
 They no longer have to just cope with their unwanted emotional states.

 Around the same time period (1984) a brilliant therapist/teacher, Steve Andreas (1935-2018) recorded a therapy session with a lady using this procedure to cure her phobia to bees.
 Steve did a followup interview twenty-five years later with her.
 More on Steve later..

 Thirty-eight years later, I still find it amazing and disappointing that less than 20 % of practicing therapists are familiar or have ever heard of the NLP Trauma/Phobia Cure, also known as the “Rewind Technique” or the “Reconsolidation of Traumatic Memories (RTM)”.